SelvamArul/SelvamArul/README.md

-### Hi there :wave: I am a robotics perception researcher working on object detection, pose estimation, and pose representations.
+### Hi there :raised_hand_with_fingers_splayed:

+I am Arul.
+I am a robotics perception researcher working on object detection, pose estimation, and pose representations.

 <!--
 **SelvamArul/SelvamArul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.